 Like most commemorative months, Asian-Pacific Heritage Month originated in a congressional bill.
 In June 1977, Reps.
 Frank Horton of New York and Norman Y. Mineta of California introduced a House resolution that called upon the president to proclaim the first ten days of May as Asian-Pacific Heritage Week.
 The following month, senators Daniel Inouye and Spark Matsunaga introduced a similar bill in the Senate.
 Both were passed.
 On October 5, 1978, President Jimmy Carter signed a Joint Resolution designating the annual celebration.
 Twelve years later, President George H.W.
 Bush signed an extension making the week-long celebration into a month-long celebration.
 In 1992, the official designation of May as Asian-Pacific American Heritage Month was signed into law.

 The month of May was chosen to commemorate the immigration of the first Japanese to the United States on May 7, 1843, and to mark the anniversary of the completion of the transcontinental railroad on May 10, 1869.
 The majority of the workers who laid the tracks were Chinese immigrants.

-The theme for the 2015 celebration of Asian-Pacific American Heritage Month is "Many Cultures, One Voice: Promote Equality and Inclusion."
+The theme for the 2020 celebration of Asian-Pacific American Heritage Month is "Unite our Nation by Empowering Equality."